Cyber-Musketeers/ATTACK-RISK/README.md

 ## Developing

 This repository contains a devcontainer configuration that can be used to develop the application on various platforms.
+The unit tests are written in the pytest framework.
+The unit tests can be run with:
+`pytest` in the root of the repository

 ## Future Work